C-D-Lewis/blog.chrislewis.me.uk/posts/2013-12-02-Pebble-SDK-20-Tutorial-1-Your-First-Watchapp.md

 void window_load(Window *window)
 {
-  //We will add the creation of the Window's elements here soon!
+  //We will add the creation of the Window elements here soon!
 }

 void window_unload(Window *window)
 {
-  //We will safely destroy the Window's elements here!
+  //We will safely destroy the Window elements here!
 }

 void init()